-clive oxford psychotherapy, counselling and supervision in hereford and herefordshire
+clive oxford counselling, psychotherapy and supervision in hereford, herefordshire

 Alan Watts, The Wisdom of Insecurity

 That struts and frets his hour upon the stage

 And then is heard no more: it is a tale